 Based on the market data analysis and review discussed previously in the cost, income and sales approaches, the cost, sale and income models are calibrated and finalized.
-The cost and depreciation calibration results are entered directly into the Gemini database tables for utilization on all commercially coded properties in the district.
+The cost and depreciation calibration results are entered directly into the CAMA software system database tables for utilization on all commercial properties in the district.
 Cost data can be retrieved based on building class.
 Depreciation information is stored based on class, condition and effective age.
-The sale and income model definition criteria are also stored in Gemini.
+The sale and income model definition criteria are also stored in CAMA software system.
 In May of each year, the cost schedules and models are summarized into a base rate/cost table guide and sale/income spreadsheet defense book.